Etakkama

 Etakkama, as a common name, but also, Aitukama, Atak(k)ama, Etak(k)ama, and Itak(k)ama is the name for the 'mayor' (king) of Qidšu, (Kadesh) of the 1350–1335 BC Amarna letters correspondence.
 (Qidšu is also referenced as: Qinšu, also Kissa).
 Etakkama is referenced in 11 of the 382 EA letters, (EA for 'el Amarna'), and especially, a series of 4 identical letters concerning: Amqu, the region of the Beqaa in Lebanon.
 Those 4 letters concern the intrigues of city/city-state takeovers, along with troops from Hatti, and the claim of: Etakkama's troops from 'Kinsa' -(Qidšu-Kissa)-Kadesh) and are titled: "A joint report on Amqu (1-4)".

+Family

+Etakkama was the son of Shutatarra (died c.
+1350 BC).

 Reign

 His title was not necessary "king" (LUGAL "great man"), but "Man of Kadesh" (LU "man").
 In earlier times, Kadesh had been part of the Kingdom of Qatna.
 Prior to 1350 BC, this region had been under the influence of Tushratta of Mitanni.
-However, in 1350 BC, Suppiluliuma I of Hatti attacked Mitanni and later waged war on the western side of the Euphrates.
+However, in 1350 BC, Suppiluliuma I of Hatti attacked Mitanni and waged war on the vassals on the western side of the Euphrates.
 Initially, Etakkama and his father had gone out to fight Suppiluliuma I, but were defeated and taken to Hatti.
 Etakkama then returned as a vassal of Suppiluliuma I ruling Kadesh and launching attacks on other former Mitanni vassals who did not subjugate themselves to the Hittites.
 In addition, a diplomatic game was played with Tutankhamen of Egypt to keep the Egyptians confused and out of the war.